martyheyn/tiny-tides-stie/src/pages/faqs/ages.md

 tags: ['astro', 'ages', 'faqs']
 ---

-We specialize in working with infants, toddlers, and young children, focusing on feeding, eating, and developmental milestones from birth through early childhood.
+We specialize in working with infants, toddlers, and young children, focusing on feeding, eating, and developmental milestones from birth through 24 months.